iQuarc/Geco/README.md

 # Geco, (Ge)nerator (Co)nsole
 Simple code generator based on a console project, running on .Net core and using C# interpolated strings.

+Geco runs on .Net Core 2.0 [Downlaod and Install](http://dot.net)

 ## Installation

 Geco can be installed as `dotnet new` template.
-Run the following command on a consoele or terminal:
+Run the following command on a console or terminal:

 ```Batchfile
 dotnet new -i iQuarc.Geco.CSharp
 ```